n-harley/idyo-gw/README.md

 ## Overview

-This repository contains preliminary experiements investigating the use of statistical models to detect sub-task boundaries in data describing agent behaviour in minimalistic gridword agent behaviour environments.
+This repository contains preliminary experiements investigating the use of statistical models to detect sub-task boundaries in data describing the behaviour of agents in minimalistic gridword environments.

 ## Introduction